naisha-patel-radiantgraph/cs180/README.md

     - Select seats and complete a booking
     - View and cancel their own reservations

-### Important Client Session Behavior
-- To log in as a different user, the client program must be fully exited and restarted.
-- Logging in as a guest and then as an admin within the same client session is not supported.
-- If attempted, the system will log in successfully but will not display the admin menu, so a restart is required.

 ### Using the Application
 - Menus guide the user through all available options.